Our Vision

 Board of Directors

-Jullietta Jung - Treasurer
+Jullietta Jung - President

 Jullietta is a sustainable mobility professional with over a decade of experience working with governments in Australia to deliver high-impact active transport projects and programs and strategic investment decisions aimed at urban transformation to improve the liveability of cities.